 - All Council directorates

-- Local community and residents
+- Local Community and Residents

-- NSW Department of Planning and Environment
+- Dept of Planning & Environment,

-- Department of Premier and Cabinet NSW
+- NSW Department of Premier and Cabinet

-- 1. Complete masterplan, detailed design and tender documentation; - 2.
-Obtain relevant approvals from external stakeholders; - 3.
-Land acquisitions and DA approval;
+- Complete masterplan, detailed design and tender documentation;

+- 2. Obtain relevant approvals from external stakeholders;

+- 3. Land acquisitions and DA approval;

+- 4. Procurement of construction works; and

+- 5. Construction of Sinozich Park.